-lb = Base current: Maximum permissible thermal continuous current.
+Ib = Base current: Maximum permissible thermal continuous current.

-K = Overload Factor: The maximum thermal limit is defined as k\IB, the product of the overload factor and the base current.
+K = Overload Factor: The maximum thermal limit is defined as kIB, the product of the overload factor and the base current .

-I = measured current (x In)

-lp = Preload Current
+- I = measured current (x In) - lp = Preload Current

-Apply the current you have based your mathematical calculation on.
+Testing the threshold values Apply the current you have based your mathematical calculation on.